Tax Alert | Strict Compliance or Substantial Compliance for Gift Tax Returns?

 As the 2023 tax filing season begins, taxpayers who have made gifts in 2023 in excess of $17,000 should be mindful of the requirement to file Form 709 with the IRS.
 Generally, the IRS then has three years to assess any tax due.
 However, if no Form 709 is filed or the gift is not adequately disclosed on the Form 709, the IRS has an indefinite time to assess any deficiency.

 The IRS has strictly interpreted the requirements in the regulations.
-The IRS, by way of example, has argued the failure to provide the full name of the entity being gifted, a missing EIN and failure to explain the valuation method used.
+The IRS, by way of example, has argued the failure to provide the full name of the entity being gifted, a missing EIN, and failure to explain the valuation method used.

 In Schlapper v.
 Commissioner, T.C.
 Memo 2023-65 decided on May 22, 2023, the IRS held that the standard was substantial compliance.
 The facts in Schlapper are lengthy and involve the gift of a universal variable life insurance policy in the context of the IRS Offshore Voluntary Disclosure Program (OVDP).
 The taxpayer argued that he had adequately disclosed the gift earlier in the OVDP filings and statements.
 The IRS argued that the taxpayer failed to satisfy the adequate disclosure requirements in the regulations.